Automattic/themes/blockbase/README.md

 ## Building

 Blockbase uses SCSS to compile the CSS used to ponyfill Gutenberg.
 Building Blockbase isn't necessary to use it - either as a theme or as a parent theme - but making changes does require the .scss file to be recompiled.
-The easist way to do so is to use `node` to install and run the necessary dependencies via `npm install`.
+The easiest way to do so is to use `node` to install and run the necessary dependencies via `npm install`.
 Then after making changes to the *.scss files run `npm run build` to compile.
 You can use `npm start` and it will be in 'watch mode' recompiling the .scss files any time any changes are made.